1halfplusminus/the_pragmatic_programmer/EXERCICES_SNIPPET_CODE.md

 #### Binary chop

 If your alhorithm halves the set of things it considers each time aroud the loop, then it is likely to be logarithmic, O(lg n).
 A binary search of a sorted list, traversing a binary tree, and finding the first set bit in a machine word can all be O(lg n)

+#### Divide and conquer

+Algorithms that partition their input work on the two halves independently, and then combine the result can be O(nlgn).
+The classic example is quicksort, which works by partitioning the data into two halves and recursively sorting each.
+Althought technically O(n²), because its behavior degrades when it is fed sorted input, the average runtime of quicksort is O(nlgn)

+#### Combinatoric

+Whenever algorithms start looking at the permutations of things, their running times may get out of hand.
+This is because permutations involve factorial (there are 5!= 5*4*3*2*1 = 120 permutations of the digits from 1 to 5).
+Time a combinatoric algorithm for five elements: it will take six times longer to run it for six and 42 times longer for seven.

+Examples include algorithms for many of the acknowledged hard problems, the traveling salesman problem, optimally packing things into a container, partitioning a set of numbers so that each set has the same total, and so on.

+Often, heuristics are used to reduce the running times of these types of algorithms in particular domains.